Titan Klin

-Titan Klin is an ice hockey team in Klin, Russia.
+Titan Klin was an ice hockey team in Klin, Russia.
 They play in the VHL, the second level of Russian ice hockey.
 The club was established in 1991 as a successor of a minor amateur team Khimik Klin that existed since 1953.

 Titan played in the First League starting with 2003 until it joined the VHL in the 2011–2012 season.
 Titan became a farm club of Severstal Cherepovets in 2012.
 Previously it was affiliated with Atlant Moscow Oblast.